 In divorce, custody is probably the issue that creates the most apprehension for divorcing parents.
 Many people feel that they are transitioning into the unknown.
-Unknown family status…will the kids stay with me or not?
-Unknown quality of life…how will my children and I fare with the changed circumstance?
-Will I just be a stranger in my child’s life, but be forced to pay through child support for the privilege of seeing them on a sporadic basis.
+Unknown family status – will the kids stay with you or not?
+Unknown quality of life – how will you and your children fare with the changed circumstance?
+Will you just be a stranger in your child’s life, but be forced to pay through child support for the privilege of seeing them on a sporadic basis?
 The terms “custody” and “timesharing” are legal terms.
 In Florida, the term custody has been replaced by the terms parental responsibilities and timesharing.

 Timesharing like physical custody refers to how following a divorce, a court allocates the time children spend with each of their parents.
 Custody and timesharing are often the most contested issues in a divorce.
 Florida no longer recognizes the term custody.
-Instead the terms timesharing and parental responsibility (link to rights and responsibility page). are the terms used to describe the legal relationship between a child and his or her parent.
+Instead the terms timesharing and parental responsibility are the terms used to describe the legal relationship between a child and his or her parent.